jcowgar/easynotes/README.md

 Limitations
 -----------

-* Does not yet support multiple stave music.
 * Does not support ``breve`` or ``longa`` notes.
 This generally is not a problem since any student just learning the music staff (thus using easy notes) is probably not going to run into such notes.
-* Does not support switching between the treble and bass clef mid staff.
-Again, though, this is generally not a problem due to this extension being geared toward new readers of music.
+* Only supports treble and bass clefs at this time.